Sillybutts/Thumper/README.md

 The clip modules should be printed at 2 walls, 10% gyroid infill to be both strong (enough), and light (ish).

-The sear, ram, puller, sealer, spring cup, and T pull should all be printed at 5 walls, 80%(or more) infill.
+The sear, ram, puller, sealer, spring cup, and T pull should all be printed at 5 walls, 100% infill.

 The rest of the blaster can be printed at 3 or 4 walls, 20% infill.
 GYROID INFILL IS BEST.